 Days of frustrations

-I sit by the river screaming
+I sit by

 in silence.